brainpaingames/mesa/mesa/examples/advanced/sugarscape_g1mt/Readme.md

 *   **DONE:** Implemented `get_deposit_offer` on the `Trader` agent, creating an emergent market for deposit interest rates based on the bank's lending activity.
 *   **DONE:** Added an end-to-end test to verify that deposit contracts are created under the right economic conditions.

-### **Next Up: Introduce Transferable Assets (Endogenous Money)**

-Before introducing equity, we must first establish the principle that financial claims (`Contract` objects) can themselves be treated as assets to be bought and sold.
-This will create a form of endogenous money and a secondary market for debt.

-*   **Goal:** Allow an agent to use a `DEMAND_DEPOSIT` contract it owns as payment to another agent, instead of using physical sugar.
-*   **Mechanism:**
-    *   This will require a new `TransferAssetAction`.
-    *   When an agent needs to make a payment (e.g., to fund an investment), it can choose between spending sugar or transferring ownership of a `DEMAND_DEPOSIT` contract.
-    *   The `TransferAssetAction.execute` method would not move sugar, but would instead change the `creditor_id` on the `Contract` object in the central ledger.
-*   **Valuation:** For the initial implementation, the deposit will be valued at its `current_principal` (par value).
-Future iterations could introduce a market where deposits are traded at a discount or premium based on the perceived creditworthiness of the bank that issued it.

-### **Later: Introduce Equity & Bankruptcy**
+### **Next Up: Introduce Equity & Bankruptcy**

-Once assets are transferable, we can introduce equity as a new type of financial asset.
+Now that assets can be liquidated and their ownership transferred, we can introduce equity as a new type of financial asset.
 This will allow for more sophisticated capital structures and enable the implementation of regulatory constraints like capital adequacy ratios.
 This epic will also require creating a formal bankruptcy process.

 #### **Brainstorming: The "Book Value Equity" Model**